kartik-v/yii2-nav-x/README.md

 ==========

 An extended bootstrap Nav widget for Yii Framework 2 with submenu drilldown.
 This widget extends the `\yii\bootstrap\Nav` widget with some additional controls and adding the CSS Styles for enabling a submenu drilldown.
+The dropdown menu style is optimized for both desktop and mobile devices.
+The drilldown is triggered on `active` instead of `hover` so that it works equally well on mobile devices.
+The extension uses the `\kartik\dropdown\DropdownX` extension by default for rendering dropdown navigation, but this can be overridden.

 > NOTE: This extension depends on the [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the
 [composer.json](https://github.com/kartik-v/yii2-builder/blob/master/composer.json) for this extension's requirements and dependencies.